pixie tangerine

 Kirsten: People get to see that work if they go and pick up bread from Kate’s Bread.

-Jo: Yes, I started working on that yard when Kate was about 10 years old.
+Jo: Yes, I started working on that yard when Kate was about ten years old.
 Melinda and I picked out plants for the yard.
 She was from West Virginia — which had different plants — and I from Australia, which is lush.
 We picked out plants together and tried to incorporate different vegetation styles, but I also knew which plants were drought-hardy because Australia had droughts.
 So we were both learning what would work here in Ojai.
 Melinda did not like the dryness of California so we combined the lush tropical sort-of look with drought hardiness, and that's what I still do.

 Kirsten: Her place is lovely.
 I love visiting it.
 It feels like you are in another world.
 That's why I like coming here, too.
 I feel like I’m in Australia.
 I feel that way because I had the pleasure of accompanying you to your homeland and visiting your family.
 It was such a treat and I still dream about going back and seeing the landscape, vegetation, and wildlife.
 It was just incredible.